A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Introduction

 Interestingly, the recent emergence of large foundation models offers a solution to this challenge.
-In particular, the Segment Anything Model (SAM) \cite{kirillov2023segment} is a cutting-edge image segmentation model designed to tackle a wide range of segmentation tasks across diverse datasets.
-As presented in Fig.~\ref{fig_sam}, SAM is comprised of three components, including a ViT-based image encoder, a prompt encoder and a mask decoder.
+In particular, SAM \citep{kirillov2023segment} is a cutting-edge segmentation model designed to tackle a wide range of segmentation tasks across diverse datasets.
+It is comprised of three components, including a ViT-based image encoder, a prompt encoder and a mask decoder.
 Developed by Meta AI, SAM benefits from large-scale training on a vast visual corpus of natural images, enabling it to generalize effectively to unseen objects.
-Its versatility and robust performance position it as a valuable tool for various applications \cite{ma2024segment, wang2024sam}.
-However, compared to natural images, remote sensing images exhibit significant differences due to variations in sensors, resolution, spectral ranges, etc \cite{li2018deep, zheng2020foreground, ma2023unsupervised}.
+Its versatility and robust performance position it as a valuable tool for various applications \citep{ma2024segment, wang2024sam}.
+However, compared to natural images, remote sensing images exhibit significant differences due to variations in sensors, resolution, spectral ranges and so on \citep{li2018deep, zheng2020foreground, ma2023unsupervised}.
 For multimodal tasks, non-optical data such as DSM further increases the discrepancy.
-This raises a crucial research problem: \emph{How can the capabilities of SAM, acquired from massive natural visual corpora, be leveraged to enhance multimodal remote sensing tasks?}
+This raises a new challenge: \emph{How can the capabilities of SAM, acquired from massive natural visual corpora, be leveraged to enhance multimodal remote sensing tasks?} Fig.~\ref{fig_challenge} illustrates the key challenges discussed above, providing a clearer depiction of the problem addressed in this work.